36 One-Pan Meals Just Right for Dinner Tonight

-Whether you make dinner in a Dutch oven, a skillet, Instant Pot, or a sheet pan, you'll love these one-pot recipes that make a weeknight meal deliciously doable and keep clean-up to a minimum.
-Our test kitchen has developed and tested a broad range of creative one-pot, pan, or sheet recipes using chicken, salmon, beef, and other family-favorite proteins.
-Our vegetarian options are crowd-pleasers the entire family will love like Baked Butternut Squash Risotto and Cannellini-Bean and Greens Stew, the beans are creamy and the greens mild.
+Whether you make dinner in a Dutch oven, a skillet, Instant Pot, or a sheet pan, you'll love these one-pan meals that make a weeknight dinner deliciously doable and keep clean-up to a minimum.
+Our test kitchen has developed and tested a broad range of creative one-pan, pot, or sheet recipes using chicken, salmon, beef, and other family-favorite proteins.
+We even have vegetarian options that are guaranteed crowd-pleasers; the entire family will love Sheet Pan Vegetable Hash with Eggs, which is shown here (who doesn't like breakfast for dinner?), Baked Butternut Squash Risotto, and Cannellini-Bean and Greens Stew.

-Here you'll find stovetop one-pot dinners as well as recipes that let the oven do the work, plus a couple of multicooker recipes—after all, this type of hearty one-pot dinner is a most excellent use of the Instant Pot.
-Of course, we've included our most famous one-pot meal: One-Pan Pasta is based on a recipe one of our food editors enjoyed while traveling in Puglia, Italy.
+Since we know that everyone likes to cook in different ways, you'll find a mix of cooking methods in the slides ahead.
+There are stovetop one-pan meals, recipes that let the oven do the work, and a couple of multicooker recipes—after all, this type of hearty one-pot dinner is a most excellent use of the Instant Pot.
+Of course, we've included our most famous one-pan meal: One-Pan Pasta.
+It's based on a recipe one of our food editors enjoyed while traveling in Puglia, Italy.
 Back in the test kitchen, she made the dish for her fellow cooks and, the rest is history.
 The recipe has been an internet sensation ever since.
-Dry pasta cooks in a skillet, not the usual large pot, along with the other ingredients, for maximum flavor and ease.
+Dry pasta cooks in a skillet, not the usual large pot, along with the other ingredients.
+The result is maximum flavor and ease.

-If you're new to one-pot cooking, know that beyond the rich selection of dinner recipes here we also have collections of healthy one-pot meals, vegetarian one-pot meals, one-pot meals made for summer, and a collection devoted to chicken one-pot recipes.
+If you're new to one-pan cooking, know that there's more to this meal prep style than just the rich selection of dinner recipes here.
+We also have collections of healthy one-pan meals, vegetarian one-pot meals, one-pot meals made for summer, and a collection devoted to one-pot recipes with chicken.

 Are you feeling full yet?
-If you're really into the one-pot genre, might we suggest you take it to its logical conclusion: Finish off a one-skillet meal with a One-Bowl Baking Wonder Recipe from our collection of easy-going cakes and cookies.
+If you're really into the one-pan genre, might we suggest you take it to its logical conclusion: Finish off a one-skillet meal with a one-bowl dessert from our collection of easy-going cakes and cookies.

 Baked Salmon with Creamy Orzo